Ricotta: Aged variants

 Fresh ricotta can be subject to extra processing to produce variants which have a much longer shelf life.
 These production methods include salting, baking, smoking, and further fermentation.

-Ricotta salata is a pressed, salted, dried, and aged variety of the cheese.
-It is milky-white and firm and used for grating or shaving.
+Ricotta salata is a pressed, salted, dried, and aged variety of the cheese, typically using ricottas made with sheep's milk sourced from Lazio.
+It is milky-white and firm, and is used as a table cheese or for grating or shaving over dishes, particularly pastas made fresh from water and flour.
 Ricotta salata is sold in wheels, decorated by a delicate basket-weave pattern.